Skip to content

 106

-Having an empty scope for either the actor or required scopes doesn't actually make any sense for authorization and is likely caused by something else.
+Having an empty permission or action for the user doesn't actually make any sense for authorization and is likely caused by something else.
 We return an error here instead to hopefully catch this instead of silently denying.

 Valid